CapKenR/blog/dns-and-ca-integrations-for-k8s/dns-and-ca-integrations-for-k8s.md

 deployment.apps/external-dns created
 ```

-At this point, ExternalDNS is now listening for ingresses and services of type `LoadBalancer` and will create DNS CNAME entries which correspond to them.
+At this point, ExternalDNS is now listening for ingresses and services of type `LoadBalancer` and will create DNS CNAME entries which correspond to them and point them to the AWS load balancer associated with our Contour ingress controller.

 ## Install cert-manager
 The [cert-manager](https://cert-manager.io/) project makes the process of requesting and renewing certificates easy for resources within a Kubernetes cluster.
+As with the ExternalDNS project, cert-manager supports a wide variety of certificate authorities.
+We are going to use Let's Encrypt (or ACME) issuer.
+The ACME issuer supports two types of challenges [HTTP01](https://cert-manager.io/docs/configuration/acme/http01/) and [DNS01](https://cert-manager.io/docs/configuration/acme/dns01/).
+We will use DNS01 with our same Azure DNS server.

+We will use Helm to install cert-manager into the cert-manager namespace.
+The process is simple as you can see below.

 ```bash
 $ helm repo add jetstack https://charts.jetstack.io